fmilhe14/datadog/README.md

 message broker and will be responsible for the handling of a specific task.

 ## What might change about your solution if this application needed to run automatically for each hour of the day?
 To do so, the best solution would be to use a tool such as Apache Airflow, or Luigi.
 We would create a DAG, and schedule it to run on an hourly basis.
-The DAG would be made of a single pod operator.
+The DAG would be made of a single pod operator that could run on a Kubernetes cluster.
 This pod would be schedule to run on a node, execute the export task, then kill itself.

+This pod could do one of the following :

+- A first solution could be to make a call to the API that we have created.
+The API being on an other cluster and reachable by our pod.
+- An other solution could be to only launch the worker with the desired date on the pod, as we do not really need the API.

 ## How would you test this application?